What You Should Know About Your Balance Sheet?

 A balance sheet gives you information related to your company’s assets, liabilities, and equity at a given point in time.
 It provides your business with specific details about what you own, including what you are due to collect from clients and customers, what you owe to vendors and creditors at a specific time, and the company’s net worth.

 Not only does this information help you make informed business decisions, but this data is also critical to the future of your business as it relates to investors, creditors, and lenders.

 For example, let’s say you decide that you want to expand your operations and need a loan from a bank.
 The balance sheet will be one of the reports that the bank will ask for before determining whether or not they will lend to your business.
 The bank will now be able to see how much cash you have, how much debt you have, and whether they believe you will be able to pay back the loan.

-Similarly, if you are seeking an investor, they will also want to see a balance sheet to evaluate whether they will be able to ultimately get their investment back and earn a reasonable return on their investment.
-They will also want to compare how much you own (your assets) to how much you owe to creditors (your liabilities) to make sure the amount you are going to collect is greater than the amount you are going to payout.
+Similarly, suppose you are seeking an investor.
+In that case, they will also want to see a balance sheet to evaluate whether they will be able to ultimately get their investment back and earn a reasonable return on their investment.
+They will also want to compare how much you own (your assets) to how much you owe to creditors (your liabilities) to ensure the amount you will collect is greater than the amount you will payout.

 What Should You Look For On Your Balance Sheet?

 Assets: This is anything that you own.
 Common examples include your cash, accounts receivable (money owed to you not yet collected), equipment, inventory